Registration • Schedule

 Discover an integrated landscape: The Darwin Martin House and landscape is a prairie style masterpiece of “organic architecture” designed by FLW for Darwin Martin in 1905.
 The unified composition includes the site, the house, the incredible interior detailing, and a landscape with outdoor spaces and numerous planters, keeping you in touch with the natural world at every turn.
 Visitors will learn about the Martins’ passion for flowers and horticulture and the historic landscape restoration plans from MH horticulturist Nell Gardner.
 (Walking tours, with terrific gift shop included).

 One of Buffalo’s most iconic buildings and a National Historic Landmark, the 145-year-old Richardson Olmsted Campus, is being renewed after years of neglect.
 Designed by one of America's premier architects, Henry Hobson Richardson, in concert with the famed landscape team of Frederick Law Olmsted and Calvert Vaux, the building was completed in the late 1800s as the Buffalo State Asylum for the Insane.

 Buffalo and Erie County Botanical Garden

-Choice of Draves Arboretum or Southtowns Private Gardens
+Attendees have a choice of Draves Arboretum or Southtowns Private Gardens.

 Southtowns Private Gardens